• Skip to main content

 • Add 6 cups water, ½ onion, 1 garlic clove, 1 tablespoon salt and ½ teaspoon pepper.

-Or, you can use fresh fish broth or vegetable broth.
+• If you prefer, you can also use vegetable broth.

 A collage showing when the shrimp and lime juice are added to a pot.